The Call ~ The Rev. Frank Bellino, OPI

 Elizabeth suffered even further in the year 1801, when her own father with whom she had a very close relationship, especially since the loss of her mother at aged only three, himself passed into the care of the Lord.

 Then yet again she suffered after only another two years, when both her husband’s business and his health failed.
 Filing for bankruptcy, Elizabeth and her husband sailed to Italy to help his health and to try to revive his business.

 Whilst in Italy, Elizabeth suffered even further, as William’s condition worsened.
 He was quarantined and subsequently died of Tuberculosis in December of 1803.
 Elizabeth remained in Italy for several months after his death and during this time, was more fully exposed to the Catholic faith.

-The months ahead were life-changing for Elizabeth and she seemed ever more drawn to the Catholic faith and to Mother Church, much to the horror of her friends and remaining family who were firmly Protestant.
+The months ahead were life-changing for Elizabeth and she seemed ever more drawn to the Catholic faith and to the Mother Church, much to the horror of her friends and her remaining family who were firmly Protestant.